AnyBody/anyscript/_posts/2018-06-20-body-model-configurator.md

   <figcaption>BM Plugin: gives you the ability to visually configure the Body Model.</figcaption>
 </figure>

-BM-Plugin has in target both beginner and advanced AMS users.
-If you have little to no experience using AnyScript, the BM Plugin will help you a lot in getting started with it and to understand how switches and BM statements work.
+The BM-Plugin targets both beginner and advanced AMS users.
+If you have little to no experience using AnyScript, the BM-Plugin will help you a lot in getting started with it and to understand how switches and BM statements work.
 If you are an advanced AMS user, you will find configuring your human model much easier and much faster by using the plugin.
 And don't worry about loosing your freedom with AnyScript!
 BM Plugin is not meant to replace it, it is meant to write it for you, so it saves you time.

-In the remainder of this post I will show you what the plugin is able of doing and some technicalities.
+In the remainder of this post I will show you what the plugin is able to do and some technicalities.

 ## How to get and use BM-Plugin

-BM-Plugin comes integrated with AMMR v2.2(???) and it is available to use in AMS starting with version v7.2(???).
+BM-Plugin comes integrated with AMMR v2.2 and it is available to use in AMS starting with version v7.2.
 All you have to do is to make sure that you have these versions or later available on your computer.
 You can find more information about how to get the latest AMMR [here](https://anyscript.org/getting-started/).
-Once you have everything ready, load your model containing the `HumanModel`:
+Once you have everything ready you can load any model containing the the AnyBody human model.
+I.e. that is any model that has the following:

 {% highlight AnyScriptDoc %}
 {% raw %}